Gain the experience and knowledge you need to be the strongest applicant you can for

 BIOL 341.
 Cell Biology.
 3 Credits.

 Description of processes common to life at the cellular level including: biochemical and structural organization, membrane function, motility, signal transduction, growth, division and genetic regulation of the cell.
-Prerequisites: BIOL 150, BIOL 150L, BIOL 151, BIOL 151L.
+Prerequisite: BIOL 150, BIOL 150L, BIOL 151, BIOL 151L.
 Prerequisite or Corequisite: CHEM 122.
 S.

 PSYC 111.
 Introduction to Psychology.
 3 Credits.